 - 1. The letter "L" represents the Directors' long positions in the interests in the shares and underlying shares of the Company. - 2.
-As at 31 March 2013, the entire issued share capital of the Company is 926,592,072 shares of HK\$0.1 each. - 3.
+As at 31 March 2014, the entire issued share capital of the Company is 1,000,792,072 shares of HK\$0.1 each. - 3.
 Mr. Chiu Tung Ping and Ms. Yuen Hing Lan held 70% and 30% interest in the entire issued share capital of Good Million Investments Limited.
-Ms. Yuen Hing Lan is the spouse of Mr. Chiu Tung Ping, and hence both Mr. Chiu Tung Ping and Ms. Yuen Hing Lan were deemed to be interested in the shares of the Company held by Good Million Investments Limited.
+Ms. Yuen Hing Lan is the spouse of Mr. Chiu Tung Ping, and hence both Mr. Chiu Tung Ping and Ms. Yuen Hing Lan were deemed to be interested in the shares of the Company held by Good Million Investments Limited. - 4.
+Included in these shares are 177,766,038 shares of the Company held by Good Million Investments Limited and 40,000,000 shares of the Company to be issued to Good Million Investments Limited upon exercise of convertible bonds issued by the Company.